PostHog/posthog.com/contents/blog/startup-unified.md

 featuredImageType: full
 category: Startups
 ---
 This month we’re chatting to [Unified.to](https://unified.to/) co-founder and CEO, Roy Pereira.
 Roy is a serial entrepreneur, and Unified.to is his fifth startup.
-Previously, Roy had been a GM at [Vendasta](/customers/vendasta), the world’s leading end-to-end platform for channel partners selling digital solutions to small and medium-sized businesses.
+Previously, Roy had been the CEO and founder of CalendarHero (formerly known as Zoom.ai), which was acquired by [Vendasta](/customers/vendasta) in 2021.

 > Every month we shine the spotlight on a different startup to show off the cool things they're building, as part of [the PostHog for Startups program](/startups).
 Sign up today for $50k in PostHog credit and a bunch of other sweet perks!